bolaft/bannerlord-retinues/docs/retinues.md

 1) **Auto-hire up to a cap (daily):**
    Set a max hiring limit for Basic/Elite (see MCM and cap bonuses below).
 As you earn renown, new retinues will join automatically each day until you reach that limit (and as long as you have party space).

+> The required renown per tier can be tuned in the configuration menu.

 2) **Manual conversion (instant):**
    Convert existing troops into retinues instantly either from your custom lines or from a vanilla/culture equivalent, by paying a gold and influence cost.

-> The required renown per tier can be changed in the mod configuration menu.
+> Gold and influence costs can be tuned in the configuration menu.

 ---